Is a journalism degree the only route to journalism?

 - Field Reporters – They report events as they happen either in writing or live broadcasts.
 They gather details by interviewing eyewitnesses, capturing actual scenes on camera, and through other sources.

 - Photo Journalists – These individuals tell stories through their camera lenses.
-They embodied the saying “a picture is worth a thousand words.”
+They embodied the saying “A picture is worth a thousand words.”

 - Columnists – They write stories or editorials for newspapers or magazines.
 Some of them have syndicated columns in prestigious dailies.
 Most, if not all columnists have a particular niche such as politics, business, technology, sports, arts, leisure, etc.

-- Feature Writers – They write about stories or a series of stories that appeal to human interests but not exactly headline materials.
+- Feature Writers – They write about stories or a series of stories that appeal to human interests but are not exactly headline materials.
 Feature writers usually have particular niches such as fashion, food, fitness, etc.

 There could be other classifications that I missed, but those I’ve mentioned are the most prominent ones.
 Now, back to our main subject of discussion: